Vabbing

 Vabbing is the application of vaginal secretions as a perfume.
-It was popularized on TikTok in 2022 as a way of attracting men.
+It was first popularized on TikTok in 2022 as a way of attracting men.

 Use and popularization

-Vabbing is done by placing vaginal secretions on pulse points behind the ear and the wrist, with the intention of attracting men.
-It was popularised on TikTok in 2022.
+Vabbing is done by placing vaginal secretions on pulse points behind the ears and wrists, with the intention of attracting men.
+It was popularised on social media platform TikTok in 2022.

-Efficacy and risk
+Efficacy

 There is no research that indicates this technique works, with the placebo effect offered by a relevant expert as the only possibility for any efficacy.